lualike 0.5.2 copy "lualike: ^0.5.2" to clipboard

 See example/interop_example.dart.

-Lua tables as Dart maps #
+Lua tables as Dart maps and lists #

 // Send a config map to Lua